 In Social Studies, student instructional time is divided among geography, history, economics, government and civics, and cultures.
 Students learn about people and places in history and to identify and locate places on maps and globes.
 They learn about laws and rules that help people in a community work together for common goals.
 Students also learn about different customs of their friends and neighbors.
 The Social Studies program helps students develop competencies needed as citizens in a diverse, changing, and interdependent world.
 Current units include:

 Our second graders connect with other children throughout the world using collaborative technology tools and study the lives and culture of a different country.
 Each year, second-graders participate in the International Festival.
-One week in February is devoted to the study of a country.
+One week in the new year is devoted to the study of a country.
 The selection of a country is made on a three-year cycle.
 During this time, children are immersed in the study of the selected country, with all classroom activities, literature and projects centering on that country.
 Second-graders are also taught a dance that is traditional to the country, and as a culminating activity, perform the dance at the International Festival.

 Second grade Spanish students are able to use a repertoire of expressions and commands.
 They comprehend, use and react to polite requests and classroom expressions.
 Students continue building basic vocabulary in areas such as the days of the week and the months of the year.
 They identify seasons, learn the names for extended family members, and vegetables and fruits.
 They learn vocabulary associated with setting the table, meals, going to the supermarket and health.
 They are introduced to Spanish terms for rooms in a house and furniture; buildings, places and services in a city; professions and trades; zoo, farm and forest animals; nature, different ways people communicate and opposites.
 They count and write numbers from 0 to 40 and learn the vocabulary for telling time.
 Students answer questions using more than two words and phrases.
 They reinforce written and oral skills by making and then reading aloud booklets and playing and singing.
 They investigate various holidays celebrated in Hispanic countries, such as Columbus Day, Day of the Dead and Posadas.
 During International Festival Week, students learn cultural aspects of their assigned country and its languages.

-In general music in Kindergarten through fourth grade, students explore four key areas of development; music performance, music literacy, music appreciation, and classroom and global connections.
+In general music in kindergarten through fourth grade, students explore four key areas of development; music performance, music literacy, music appreciation, and classroom and global connections.
 Students perform through singing, dancing, and playing of instruments.
 Students acquire and apply music literacy skills through development of musical vocabulary.
 Students listen and respond to music from a variety of cultural and historical sources.
 Students make connections between music, their world, and the greater global community through their singing, dancing, listening, and playing.
-Students have many opportunities to connect to and demonstrate the Traits for Success particularly Courage, Persistence, Positive Attitude, and Attentiveness as they study and perform music.
+Students have many opportunities to connect to and demonstrate the Traits for Success, particularly Courage, Persistence, Positive Attitude, and Attentiveness as they study and perform music.

 Students in second grade strengthen their skills by singing a variety of songs with increasing tonal accuracy and independence.
 Second graders have a cross-curricular unit in patriotic themes and colonial songs and study the orchestra, using digital tools to discover instrument families.
 Students read, play, and compose rhythmic and melodic patterns using simple rhythms (quarter-eighth-half) and pitch relationships (so-mi-la).
 They play simple chord (bordun) and rhythmic accompaniments in class and during performances.
 Students identify and apply their understanding of tempo, dynamics, skips, steps, and leaps.
 Students explore and identify families of the orchestra.
 Students grow increasingly more comfortable with using music vocabulary to respond to music listening and respond through discussion, visual art, and writing.
 To demonstrate these skills, each student participates in the three performances annually including the Festival of the Arts.
 Students also complete performance-based assessments on or above grade level expectation.